 How much does gym scheduling software cost?

-Gym scheduling software, like other SaaS solutions, is available at a wide variety of price points.
-Some fitness software is offered at a flat rate for an unlimited number of users and members, and other software charges based on users (employees and/or club members).
-Unfortunately, to find out pricing, most companies require a submitted request.
+Gym scheduling software, like other SaaS solutions, is available at several price points.
+Some fitness software is offered at a flat rate for an unlimited number of users and members; other platforms charge based on the number of users (employees and/or club members).
+Unfortunately, for you to find out pricing, most companies require a submitted request.

 In general, larger companies charge more.
-MindBody, the industry leader, offers an Essential package that starts at $125 a month.
-The SaaS provider's highest tier begins at $395 a month.
-Some niche products, like WOD Hopper, offer flat monthly rates ($130 a month in the case of WOD Hopper), while others like Vagaro (for spas, salons and fitness studios) starts at $25 a month for one user, $35 a month for two users, and continues to scale upward.
+Mindbody, the industry leader, offers an essential package that starts at $125 a month.
+The SaaS provider’s highest tier begins at $395 a month.
+Some niche products, like Wodhopper, offer flat monthly rates ($130 a month in Wodhopper’s case), while others, like Vagaro (for spas, salons and fitness studios), start at $25 per month for one user and $35 a month for two users, and continue to scale upward.